cf-platform-eng/selfservice/README.md

 ## Notes

-### Finding your Slack Token
+### Finding your API Token

-To get a valid Slack token for authentication:
+To get a valid API token for authentication:

 1. Visit https://auth.isv.ci
-1. Log in via Slack, using the Pivotal Partners workspace
+1. Log in via Broadcom Okta
 1. Scroll to the bottom of the profile page
-1. Click on the "Fetch Slack Token" button
+1. Click on the "Token for API Access" button